-- b.
+- ii.
+The Anti-Discrimination Coordinator is responsible for coordinating the effective implementation of supportive measures. - iii.
+The University will maintain as confidential any supportive measures provided to the Complainant or Respondent, to the extent that maintaining such confidentiality would not impair the ability of the University to provide the supportive measures. - iv.
+Both the Complainant and Respondent involved in either an informal or a formal resolution process have a right to receive supportive measures from the University. - v.
+Supportive measures include, but are not limited to: - 1.
+Academic Accommodations, such as: - a.
+Exam, paper, or assignment rescheduling; - b.
 Taking an incomplete in a class; - c.
 Transferring class sections for the Complainant; - d.
-Taking a leave of absence from the University; - e.
-Assistance with alternative course completion options; - 2.
-Assistance with Transportation; - 3.
-Assistance with On-Campus Working Environments; - 4.
-Assistance with Questions Regarding Visa & Immigration Status; - 5.
-Assistance with Student Financial Aid; - 6.
-Counseling Services; - 7.
+Taking a leave of absence from the University; - 2.
+Assistance with alternative course completion options; - 3.
+Assistance with Transportation; - 4.
+Assistance with On-Campus Working Environments; - 5.
+Assistance with Questions Regarding Visa & Immigration Status; - 6.
+Assistance with Student Financial Aid; - 7.
+Counseling Services; - 8.
 Housing Accommodations, such as: - a.
 Temporary housing/emergency room change for the Complainant and/or Respondent; - b.
-Assistance from the University support staff in completing a permanent room relocation; - c.
-Arranging to dissolve a housing contract and pro-rating a refund; - 8.
+Assistance from the University support staff in completing a permanent room relocation;

+- c.
+Arranging to dissolve a housing contract and pro-rating a refund; - 9.
 Protective Orders, such as: - a.
 An institutional mutual no-contact order (two way); - b.
-An institutional no-trespassing order; - vi.
-Additional resources may be found in Appendix A and on the University's Title IX webpage.
+An institutional no-trespassing order;

-XI.
+IX.
 Resolution Processes